-I have been asking myself this question a lot lately.
 Our world is increasingly detail-heavy where the smallest things can make the biggest difference.
-These things are important, and for me personally, mean a lot.
-I have to catch myself and zoom out to make sure the detailed work I am focusing on still is tied into the larger picture, the original or changing objectives, etc.
+These things are important, and for me, mean a lot.
+I have to catch myself and zoom out to make sure the detailed work I am focusing on still is tied to the larger picture and the original objective.

 I think about this concept a lot as it relates to our agency.
 For the work we are building, after zooming out, does it still create value for our clients and partners?
 Does my involvement in that work still hold true to that objective?
-I strive to make sure those answers are regularly yes but inevitably there are times where I need to stop and realign to get back on track.
-It is a good exercise and one that has produced a lot of efficiency around me.
+I strive to make sure those answers are regularly yes but inevitably there are times when I need to stop and realign to get back on track.
+It is a good exercise and one that has produced many efficiencies.

 It is not so different in marketing programs as they relate to a brand.
-Ideally, your individual activations and campaigns add up and integrate toward a greater objective - your brand.
-It is critical for marketing teams to zoom out often so that each and every dollar of marketing investment can be attributed to moving objectives forward.
-I believe this practice will only grow more critical in the coming months and years.
+Ideally, your activations and campaigns add up and integrate toward a greater objective.
+Marketing teams must zoom out often so that every dollar of marketing investment can be attributed to moving objectives forward.

 This practice will only grow more critical in the coming years.

 Some notable resources to check out for more on this concept: